-In this section, we briefly review the domestic capabilities on which we can build, and then explore their potential contributions to a coherent national strategy.
+In this section, we briefly review the domestic capabilities on which we can build, and then explore their potential contributions to the national neutron strategy.

 Strategy Objective 2: Build on existing domestic capabilities, including full exploitation of the McMaster Nuclear Reactor (MNR), a medium-brightness neutron source.